HuotChu/square/README.md

 ## Updates
 ### 10/29/2015
-JATO has been renamed to SquareJS!
+JATO has been renamed to Square[JS]!

 ### 10/27/2015
 SQLish.js has been renamed to squareDB!
 (Structured QUery And RElational DataBase) It now supports many SQL commands (see tests/squareDBTests.js) using combinatory logic/lambda expressions for a truly awesome client-side data model.

 <a name="patreon"></a>
-## Support SquareJS on Patreon
+## Support Square[JS] on Patreon

 ![patreon](http://www.blujagu.com/images/patreon.png)

-Please help support the future development of JATO through our [Patreon campaign](https://www.patreon.com/blujagu).
+Please help support the future development of Square[JS] through our [Patreon campaign](https://www.patreon.com/squarejs).
 I have exciting plans and there's so much I'd love to do.
-If we all work together, JATO will be an amazing resource.
+If we all work together, SquareJS will be an amazing resource.